-The median annual wage for architecture and engineering occupations was $83,160 in May 2020.
-The median annual wages for all occupations in this group was higher than the median annual wage for all occupations in the economy, which was $41,950.
+The median annual wage for architecture and engineering occupations was $79,840 in May 2021, which was higher than the median annual wage for all occupations of $45,760.

 BLS provides summary data, including employment projections, for architecture and engineering occupations not shown in the table on this page.
 That information is available on the Data for Occupations Not Covered in Detail page.

-Aerospace engineering and operations technicians operate and maintain equipment used in developing, testing, producing, and sustaining new aircraft and spacecraft.
+Aerospace engineering and operations technologists and technicians run and maintain equipment used to develop, test, produce, and sustain aircraft and spacecraft.

 Aerospace engineers design primarily aircraft, spacecraft, satellites, and missiles.